rjsalvadorr/portfolio-v6/content/page/cv/index.md

 Core technologies -- Ember.js, Node.js, Express, Python, Cytoscape_

 - Worked on a data visualization UI for an inference engine that helped to uncover insights in complex networks.
-- Focused on improving the efficiency and usability of the UI, which interfaced with a data corpus collected through machine learning.
+- Focused on improving the design and performance of the UI, which interfaced with a data corpus collected through machine learning.
 - Integrated and maintained modules built by computer scientists and researchers.

 ### UI Web Developer, Intelex Technologies